gpadolina/SQL_notes/DatabaseBuilding.md

-Rapid application development (RAD) such Microsoft Access development environment and SQL DDL can be used to build databases.
-Just a matter of preference.
+Rapid application development (RAD) such Microsoft Access development environment and SQL DDL can be used to build databases but being proficient at both can be worthwhile.

 ### Indexing